Empress Yang (Song dynasty): As empress consort

 Empress Yang quickly proved her worth as empress.
 Ningzong, a man who had been brought up as a pampered child, was the unfortunate victim of the Song Dynasty's recent family squabbles.
 Most notable among these were the conflict between his father, Emperor Guangzong and his grandfather, Emperor Xiaozong, as well as the related rivalry between his mother, Empress Li, and his great-grandmother, Empress Wu.
 As a result, he appears to have never emotionally recovered from these psychological wounds.
 Even if he was mature and possessed the qualities of a good ruler, he was a man of frail health and questionable mental faculties, which suited Yang's purposes.

-Yang never forgave Han Tuozhou for trying to prevent her becoming empress.
+Yang never forgave Han Tuozhou for trying to prevent her from becoming empress.
 She tried several times to turn the emperor against him, first by appointing members of the Wu Clan to power.
 The intent was to rival the growing influence of the Han Clan under Tuozhou's leadership.
-In addition, Yang had her adopted brother, Yang Cishan, promoted to a high military position, which increased her political power even more.
+In addition Yang had her adopted brother, Yang Cishan, promoted to a high military position, which increased her political power even more.

-Following the Jin-Song war of 1205–07, which ended in a stalemate, Yang was able to increase her support, while Han Touzhou, whose militaristic policies had caused the conflict for no real return, had become unpopular with the court at large.
+Following the Jin-Song war of 1205–07, which ended in a stalemate, Yang was able to increase her support while Han Touzhou, whose militaristic policies had caused the conflict for no real return, had become unpopular with the court at large.
 The discontent allowed Yang to sow the seeds that would allow her to orchestrate his downfall, as the Emperor grew less confident in him.
 Finally, with her smear campaign successful, Empress Yang ordered Yang Cishun and her ally, Shi Miyuan, to murder Han on his way to the Palace for the Daily Assembly.
 He was intercepted at the Sixth Platoon Bridge by the Imperial Guard Commander Xie, dragged into the Yuchin garden right outside the Imperial City, and bludgeoned to death by a mob of infuriated elite Palace guards.
 While Ningzong discovered the plot, Yang had pleaded with him to stay out of it, and he agreed not to interfere once she threatened to commit suicide.

 For carrying out his task, Shi Miyuan was rewarded with promotion to Minister of Rites.
 In 1208, he became Grand Chancellor, a position through which he came to dominate the Imperial Court.
 He placed numerous spies within the Palace, including in the harem of the designated crown prince, ensuring that nothing happened in the palace without him knowing.
 For her own part, Empress Yang was capable of mimicking Ningzong's handwriting, and she sometimes used this talent for "ghostwriting" to achieve her ends.
 Notably, it is highly possible that she wrote the imperial "consents" for Han Tuozhou to be expelled and assassinated.
 Ghostwriting was used extensively by rulers in and around the Song dynasty as a way of delegating imperial responsibility, but was sometimes cast in a bad light because many ghostwriters were of low class status.